 If we continue to do as written above, it would start to happen.
 All children [boys and girls] must go to school too.
 And we must get more people involved also.
 Like Teachers, moms, dads, grocery store managers, police officers, everyone, because they too have daughters, or their friends have daughters, and nieces too.

+What advice would you give to a growing woc social entrepreneur?
 Knowing what you know now from the documentaries and interviews with head of states.

 The first thing would be to believe in themselves and not listen to anyone who says they can’t do anything they want to.
-Also they should start early and start young if they can.
+Also, they should start early and start young if they can.
 Also don’t be intimidated at all about meeting or interviewing Heads of State of Presidents or Prime Ministers, because first and foremost, they are people.
 Maybe also to share their success stories and those of other Women of Color.
 That way, they would all see everything is possible, because people have done it, or they are doing it.

 Very, very, very bright 🙂

 What do you enjoy doing in your spare time?